Your Calgary support queue treats a stuck compressor and a forgotten password as the same kind of ticket

 Exactly what you get

 You get a helpdesk that understands obligations, not just conversations.
 The deliverable links every ticket to its specific asset and service history, enforces real contractual SLAs with the right clocks and penalty awareness, and dispatches field-resolution tickets as scheduled jobs.
 Monitoring and SCADA can raise tickets automatically with asset context, and customer or partner portals show asset status and SLA standing.
-It integrates with your asset register, ERP, and field service management software for end-to-end service, and feeds a business intelligence dashboard tracking SLA performance and uptime across contracts so account managers see risk before a breach.
+It integrates with your asset register, ERP, and field service management software for end-to-end service, and feeds a business intelligence (BI) dashboard tracking SLA performance and uptime across contracts so account managers see risk before a breach.

 How to choose a developer in Calgary